osmosis-labs/osmosis/x/gamm/twap/README.md

 ## Store layout

-Every pool has a TWAP stored in state for every asset pair.
+We maintain twap accumulation records for every AMM pool on Osmosis.

 ## Testing Methodology

 The pre-release testing methodology planned for the twap module is:

-- [ ] Using table driven unit tests to test all foreseen cases the module can be within
+- [ ] Using table driven unit tests to test all foreseen states of the module
     - hook testing
         - All swaps correctly trigger twap record updates
         - Create pools cause records to be created